Augmentative and Alternative Communication Clinic

 Augmentative and Alternative Communications Services tools:

-Our Augmentative and Alternative Communications Services use tools such as pictures and photos, tablets, gestures or switches to help people communicate for the purpose of assessment and intervention in collaboration with a child’s family and school/child care team.
+Our Augmentative and Alternative Communications Services use tools such as pictures and photos, tablets, gestures or switches to help children communicate for the purpose of assessment and intervention in collaboration with a child’s family and school/child care team.

 Eligibility